Harold and the Purple Crayon is in Development

 - Show Closes: Open ended

-A young adult was able to draw away life's difficulties when he was a child, but now as young adult he must find other solutions to solve his more profound problems.
+A young child was able to draw away life's difficulties when he was a younger, but now as young adult he must find other solutions to solve his more profound problems.

 Harold and the Purple Crayon on Broadway Background

 In 2002, the Harold and the Purple Crayon stories were adapted for HBO by Adelaide Productions into a 13-episode television series that saw success both down under and stateside.,

 The shows were narrated by Sharon Stone and featured Connor Matheus as the voice of Harold.
 The TV series focused on Harold using his purple crayon to explore a new world with each episode having Harold focused on life lessons throughout his journeys.

-“Harold and the Purple Crayon” is getting the film treatment, too.
-Zachary Levi, Zooey Deschanel and Lil Rel Howery star in a live-action adaptation directed by Carlos Saldanha for Sony Pictures.
+The movie was finally given the go ahead and the 2023 movie treatment stars Zachary Levi, Zooey Deschanel and Lil Rel Howery.
+The movie is a live-action adaptation directed by Carlos Saldanha for Sony Pictures.

 What’s Harold and the Purple Crayon Like?

-Harold, was a curious four-year-old boy who, with his purple crayon, had the power to create a world of his own simply by drawing it.
+In the original books, Harold, is a curious four-year-old boy who, with his purple crayon, had the power to create a world of his own simply by drawing it.

 When Harold wanted to go for a walk in the moonlight, but there is no moon, so he would draw one.
 When he realizes he has nowhere to walk, he draws the path.
 Harold has many adventures while looking for his room, and in the end, he draws his own house and bed and then goes to sleep.

-The original book taught children how decipher reality.
+The original book taught children how to decipher reality.
 As a rather ambiguous idea, the discussion of “reality” often throws children into a fun and active topsy-turvy discussion of what it means to be real.
 The story shows how to give people the power of reality.
 The Broadway attempts to garner that spirit in an adult-centric form.

 Is Harold and the Purple Crayon Good for Kids?